 Let’s dissect this sentence to learn why this is the correct meaning, and how the common translations are not only misleading, but harmful.

-As you can see in the example below, the Greek word biazatai is ‘suffers violence’ in many translations.
+The original Greek word biazatai is translated ‘suffers violence’ in many translations.
 However, in Luke 16:16 biazatai is ‘forcing his way into’ or ‘pressing into.’
 This is the correct meaning instead of ‘suffers violence.’

 ‘Violent men take it by force’